Discrimination and Harassment Policies

 The College’s Statement of Non-Discrimination prohibits all forms of unlawful discrimination based on all characteristics protected by law.
 When a student feels that they have been subjected to harassment and/or discrimination on any of these grounds, there are different options available for filing a complaint depending on the nature of the offending behavior and the person who is believed to have committed it.

 Questions about these options or this policy may be directed to the Office of the Dean of the College.
 Additionally, the Equal Employment Opportunity (EEO) Officers can provide additional resources and support.

 Student Complaints Against Faculty, Staff, Or Third Parties

 Reports of discrimination or harassment by faculty, staff, or third parties can be made to the Director of Human Resources, or any of the College’s EEO Officers.
 Reports may also be made to Joyce Bylander, Interim Dean of the College, and any member of The Circle, including Campus Safety.
 In cases of alleged sexual misconduct, the Title IX coordinator will also be notified.

 Visit the Human Resources Handbooks & Policies page for more information.

 Complaints Against Students

 Students who are considering filing claims against other students may contact the Dean of the College or any of the Deans.
 Reports of harassment or discrimination by students from other individuals – students, employees, or third parties – will normally be addressed within the student judicial procedures (See the section on Judicial Powers within the Constitution of the Students’ Association—accessible through the Documents section of the Students' Council webpage).
 In cases where harassment is alleged, an EEO Officer will be consulted as part of the process.
-Incidents of sexual harassment will be considered by a Dean’s Panel as outlined.
+Incidents of sexual misconduct will be addressed using the Sexual Misconduct Policy.